 Art Not Shame (the "organization") is a not-for-profit organization incorporated in Ontario without share capital under the Not-for-profit Corporations Act of Ontario.
-The organization's purpose is to use the arts to build community, deepen our access to creativity, increase well-being and create the conditions for inner and outer change.
+The organization's purpose is to use the arts to build community, deepen our access to creativity, increase well-being and create the conditions for inner and outer change in Guelph and across Ontario.